APA Dissertation Research Award

 Please submit your packet of application materials (described in this section) in one envelope, to be received by the APA Science Directorate on or before Sept.
 15, but after June 1.
 A complete application includes four collated sets of application materials (the originals plus three copies).
 Please use a font of 10 points or greater, and 1-inch margins.
 Materials can be single or double spaced.

 Please include each of the following:

 a.
-An application form (available here spring, 2013) that is typed or neatly printed, signed by the applicant and approved by the chair or head of the department (as described on the form).
+An application form (PDF, 525KB) that is typed or neatly printed, signed by the applicant and approved by the chair or head of the department (as described on the form).

 b.
 One-page maximum typed cover letter describing your research interests and experience, as well as your career plans.

 c.
 Two-page maximum summary of the dissertation research, including project background and rationale, an explanation of research design (methods, procedure, analysis plan, etc.) and other important aspects of the project.
 One additional page listing references may be included (citations should be included in the text).

 Please Note: Figures and/or tables may be included only if they can be incorporated into the two (2) page research summary.
 The research summary must not exceed the two (2) page limit including any figures or tables.